AngleProtocol/merkl-docs/distribute-with-merkl/create-a-point-program.md

 Keep in mind that the chain where you deploy campaigns is independent of the chain where activity is being tracked.

+Once deployed and whitelisted, this point token will be equivalent to an API key you can use to start tracking campaigns on Merkl.

 ### 1. Create campaigns using mock tokens to launch computation

-Once you've got your mock tokens, you can setup campaigns on Merkl that mirror your intended logic (e.g., “1 mock token per \$1,000 deposited on this pool”).
+Once you've got your mock point token, you can setup campaigns on Merkl that mirror your intended logic (e.g., “1 mock token per \$1,000 deposited on this pool”).
 Campaigns can be [created programmatically](./create-a-campaign.md) with simple scripts, and, just like any other Merkl campaign, you have access to extensive [customization options](../merkl-mechanisms/customization-options.md) for how results are computed.

 **Allocations.** Each campaign requires a maximum allocation of mock tokens.
 If you don’t want a hard cap, avoid entering an excessively large number (e.g., trillions of tokens), as this can break Merkl’s invariants and prevent proper computation. **We recommend setting a cap of 3 billion points**, this will ensure that:
 - everyone with more than $1 will earn points